birgerosterberg/loopit/README.md

 **Description: Enable users to interact with posts by liking, commenting, reporting and rating them.**

 User Stories: \
-X As a user, I want to like posts that I find interesting to show appreciation for the content. \
+As a user, I want to like posts that I find interesting to show appreciation for the content.
+(Left to implement in a later sprint) \
 As a user, I want to comment on posts to engage with the community and share my thoughts. \
-X As a user, I want to rate posts using a heart-based system to express my opinion about the quality of the content. \
+As a user, I want to rate posts using a heart-based system to express my opinion about the quality of the content.
+(Left to implement in a later sprint) \
 As a user, I want to report a post if I find it inappropriate, offensive, or violating the community guidelines. \
 As a user, I want to report a comment that I believe is inappropriate or offensive.